-At Yotru, we share stories from people who are changing how work feels and evolves.
-Each Voices of Work feature highlights a leader who helps shape how people learn, grow, and get hired.
+At Yotru, we share stories from people shaping how work feels and how it evolves.
+Each Voices of Work feature highlights a leader influencing the way people learn, grow, and get hired.

 This time, we spoke with Dr. Amanda M. Main, Chief Innovation Officer at the University of Central Florida College of Business, an award-winning psychologist and educator known for her research on leadership, team dynamics, and the psychology of work.
 She has been studying a quiet but powerful shift among Gen Z that is reshaping what career success really means.